Savoring the Seven Lakes Trail

 Swimming: There’s a beach at South Twin Park in Amery and at Dwight Lake, 3½ miles from the western trailhead.

-In Wanderoos, UW Wanderoos Bar & Grill serves chicken and burgers in an old brick schoolhouse.
-There's also a Village
+Along the trail in Wanderoos, UW Wanderoos Bar & Grill serves chicken and burgers in an old brick schoolhouse.

 Bird-watching: According to the trail map, bicyclists can see sandhill cranes just east of Wanderoos and trumpeter swans near Kinney Lake, 2½ miles west of Amery.